It’s not easy to dye cotton fabric a washfast and lightfast blue with natural dyes (except with indigo and woad).

 Let the red cabbage soak till the water turns dark blue like ink.
 Mine took about one day.

 Put the fabric or yarn into the dye solution.
-Add water if necessary (more water won’t weaken the dye solution, but the fabric will dye more evenly).
+Add water if necessary: more water won’t weaken the dye solution, but the fabric will dye more evenly.
 Stir the fabric occasionally.
-Let the fabric soak so long till you like the color – bear in mind that wet fabric is darker than dry fabric; also the color will bleed during the first wash.
+Let the fabric soak as long till you like the color – bear in mind that wet fabric is darker than dry fabric; also the color will bleed during the first wash.

-I let the fabric and yarn soak about 12 hours.
+I let the fabric and yarn soak for about 12 hours.

 The fabrics and yarn on the left are already rinsed in water.
-The cotton fabric and yarn took the color better than the viscose rayon which only became pale blue.
+The cotton fabric and yarn took the color better than the viscose rayon which only turned pale blue.